Get a student from Nature and Agricultural Management as an intern

 Subsidies for e.g. transport, rent and a phone, which the student can document are related to the internship, can be given without affecting the student's educational grant (SU).

-The Bachelor’s degree in Agricultural and Environmental Management is a 1 ½-year top-up programme, which typically continues after an Agro Business and Landscape Management AP programme.
+The Bachelor’s degree in Nature and Agricultural Management is a 1 ½-year top-up programme, which typically continues after an Agro Business and Landscape Management AP programme.
 The students specialise within one of three lines: livestock, environmental/nature or economy.

 The programme qualifies students to work analytically, development-based and to use relevant tools based on a solid scientific basis within the different subject areas.